umbraco/UmbracoDocs/13/umbraco-engage/developers/settings/README.md

 # Settings

-In this section, you can find information about configuring different parts of uMS.
+In this section, you can find information about configuring different parts of Umbraco Engage.

 ## **Goals Configuration**